-Multifamily same store results exclude new real estate development - specifically Johns Hopkins Village, which was placed into service in the third quarter of 2016.
+Multifamily same store results exclude new real estate developments - specifically Johns Hopkins Village, which was placed into service in the third quarter of 2016, Greenside Apartments, a portion of which was placed into service in the third quarter of 2018, and Premier (part of Town Center Phase VI), a portion of which was placed into service in the third quarter of 2018.
 Multifamily same store results also exclude The Cosmopolitan, which is undergoing a redevelopment project that began on March 1, 2018.

-Multifamily same store rental revenues, property expenses and NOI for the three and six months ended June 30, 2018 and 2017 were as follows:
+Multifamily same store rental revenues, property expenses and NOI for the three and nine months ended September 30, 2018 and 2017 were as follows:

-Multifamily same store NOI for the three and six months ended June 30, 2018 increased slightly compared to the corresponding periods in 2017.
+Multifamily same store NOI for the three and nine months ended September 30, 2018 increased slightly compared to the corresponding periods in 2017.
 The increase is primarily the result of increased rental rates at Smith's Landing.